MoonHighway/javascript-jungle-guide/src/book/hello-world/periodic-table-primitives/booleans/not-a-number.md

 # Not a Number (NaN)

-Change the boolean to NaN.
+## Change the boolean to NaN.

 ```javascript
 let isAnything = NaN;
 ```

-Multiply by something unmultiplyable
+## Multiply by something un-multiply-able

 ```javascript
 let isAnything = 7 * "hello";